-If you’re not prepared to filter or add high doses of sulphur, Gewürztraminer is a tricky little bugger to work with.
-Flavour ripeness comes late with this grape meaning there’s often residual sugar left in the wines and filtering and sulphur are used to prevent it re-fermenting in the bottle.
+Not only is it hard to say, but if you’re not prepared to filter or add high doses of sulphur (which we’re not), Gewürztraminer is a tricky little bugger to work with.
+Flavour ripeness comes late with this grape meaning there’s often residual sugar left in the wines so filtering and sulphur are typically used to prevent it re-fermenting in the bottle.

 So how do you capture those beautiful spicy, tropical flavours without the alcohol blowing out and causing sugar issues?
 Being a cool classic vintage I decided to open up the bunch zone, removing leaves (something I don’t do for other varieties) allowing the sun to do its work, building those tropical flavours earlier in the ripening period.
 I was then able to pick at just 12% potential alcohol with an acidity just shy of double digits.

-The result is quintessential Gewürztraminer on the nose with a dry, softly texture palate.
+The result is quintessential Gewürztraminer on the nose with a dry, softly-textured palate.
 Spicy, tropical and fresh.